MdNomanRaghib/PowerShell/README.md

 Creating Variables:
 $myname="Salman"
 ${My Name is}="Salman"
-Note: Letter, alphabet, symbols and special characters can be used while crceating a variable but enclose it inside {}.
+Note: Letter, alphabet, symbols and special characters can be used while creating a variable but enclose it inside {}.

 To get object type of a variable:
 $myname.GetType()